durgarao-ops/game-of-life/README.markdown

 ## Building the project

 i am editing this file AGAIJ
+i am making some changes for automatic build

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.